As Gonzaga stars in hoops-crazed Spokane, Baylor finds a way to thrive in football-mad Waco

 Said McNamee, “I think that we’re right on the verge of it being a rabid environment.”

 So by Friday night, with the temperature 75, the trees blooming near the river, the governor lifting the mask/capacity mandates and the winter a goner, Baylor played surging Oklahoma State in a Big 12 semifinal.
 Around the spacious campus were a home baseball game and a massive pickup soccer game, and a sports-bar tour through the wide boulevards would find a scattered crowd at gigantic Cricket’s, crowded tables at popular Bubba’s 33, a good crowd at the fun, authentic Salty Dog.
-The attention to the game did seem something shy of rabid, but at Billy Bob’s Burgers later on, with TVs above outdoor tables and the sound of Tracy Lawrence’s “Find Out Who Your Friends Are,” a woman saw the score and said, “Baylor’s gonna lose.”
+The attention to the game did seem something shy of rabid, but at Billy Bob’s Burgers later on, with TVs above outdoor tables and the sound of Tracy Lawrence’s “Find Out Who Your Friends Are,” a woman saw the score and said, “Baylor’s going to lose.”

 In the Spokane-Waco 2021, that did come as weird.